-You might have come across a Facebook post earlier this year that raised more than a few eyebrows.
-It was put up by Kanyarat Dew Chaichan, a Thai woman who had wanted fuller brows through eyebrow tattooing but instead, received semi-circle tattoos on her face.
+You might have come across a Facebook post that raised more than a few eyebrows.
+It was put up by a Thai woman who had wanted fuller brows through eyebrow tattooing but instead, received semi-circle tattoos on her face.

-Fortunately, a beauty therapist saw Kanyarat's post and gave her free corrective work as she could not afford the 50,000 baht (S$2,000) treatment fee.
+Fortunately, a beauty therapist saw her post and gave the unfortunate woman free corrective work.

-But even with advancements in brow enhancement technology, there are still a handful of cases that do raise eyebrows.
+But even with advancements in brow enhancement technology, things can still go wrong.

 CAN BAD EYEBROW TATTOOS BE REMOVED?

-She added that age does not matter when it comes to assessing a patient's suitability for laser removal.
-However, existing medical problems, such as diabetes, or medications, such as blood thinners to manage stroke risks, play a part.
-"It may affect the healing process and there is an increased risk of skin infection," she said.
+She added that existing medical problems such as diabetes, or medications such as blood thinners, affect a patient's suitability for laser removal.
+"It may affect the healing process and there is an increased risk of skin infection," said Dr Tan.

 When laser is applied to the tattoo, the heat energy is absorbed by the tattoo pigment before fragmenting into particles small enough for your body's immune system to remove.